hen627/aws-upload-package-resume/readme.txt

 To get it running you need your own openAI account with money in it, you need to set up supabase as well, and lastly you need a frontend to both accept input and display output.

+That is the basics to get it running, but you also need a tool to convert and store the information you want the user to be able to query into the database, otherwise there is nothing for the user to retreive.
+In my case I have a separate tool that I use to convert the data to a vector format and store it in supabase.

 -----------

 Use localtesting to adjust prompts for chatgpt testing and sql database.